curv3d/curv/docs/lib/Blend.rst

   WARNING: this feature is experimental, the API may change.
   PROBLEMS: What is the relationship of the ``r`` parameter to the size of the blending band?
 Once I find out, I may change the meaning of the parameter to make it more rational/predictable.
-Also, I might switch to labeled parameters.

   |uStairs| |iStairs|